Arthur Orton: Biography

 Arthur Orton's daughter Theresa Mary Agnes Orton (1866–1939), photographed in London c.
 1871.

 Orton was born at Wapping, London, the son of George Orton, a butcher and purveyor of ships' stores.

-He left school early and was employed in his father's shop.
-In 1849, he was apprenticed to a Captain Brooks of the ship Ocean.
-The ship sailed to South America and in June 1849 Orton deserted and went to the small Chilean country town of Melipilla.
-He stayed in Chile for a year and seven months and befriended the Castro family.
-Orton then went back to London as an ordinary seaman.

 In November 1852 he sailed for Tasmania aboard the Middleton and arrived at Hobart in May 1853.
 There, Orton worked for several butchers.
 There is some evidence he was a heavy drinker; and for minor trade malpractices, he appeared before magistrates.
 The Hobart Mercury of 1 Aug 1855 reports on the case of 'Fane v.
 Orton' in the Mayor's Court in which the City Surveyor brought a charge of 'offering for sale...unwholesome meat, unfit for human food' against 'Arthur Orton, butcher, Macquarie-street' to which Orton pleaded guilty.
 In October 1855, Orton appeared on a charge of obtaining money under false pretences brought by Frederick Dight, after Orton had been a witness against Dight in an earlier Supreme Court trial, but the case was dismissed.

 Contemporary view of Port Albert, Gippsland.
 Arthur Orton landed there as a passenger on the schooner 'Eclipse' after leaving Tasmania for mainland Australia in 1855.

 From 1855 to the mid-1860s there is little detail about his life, but he appears to have pursued gold prospecting, mail-running and pastoral station-hand work, with a suggestion of bushranging and even murder.
 Orton left Hobart as a passenger on schooner Eclipse on 16 November 1855 bound for Port Albert on the coast of Gippsland, Victoria.
 He worked for some time on squatters 'runs' in the district.
 While employed at one he was said to have written 'on a fly-leaf of one of the station novels' and this was later offered as evidence that Orton did not have the education that would have been expected of Tichborne:

 "This day i have received a letter from Donald MacDonald.
 With the Seal Broken. i Arthur Orton here make a vow on this Book.
 Although not a Bible.
 It bear a cross, That i am a man of Bone Blood and flesh.
 That i will find out the Man if Possible.
 That broke the said Seal.
 And that i will punish him according to the laws of, My Countrie.